jkunkee/asmd-gen/README.md

 # asmd-gen

 Takes in an ASMD (hardware RTL state machine design) description and outputs Verilog or VHDL.
 Like QFSM, only simpler.

+To be honest, though, it'll probably be more complex, not simpler.
+Time will tell.

 # Inspiration and Assistance